-Today’s topic is quite an interesting one.
-We’re into the second week of May and my accidental social media experiment is over.
-I’m not sure what happened on February 4th, but I posted my last Facebook post for the next 12 weeks on that day.
-I talked about the encounter I had with my waitress and little did I know, it would be the last one I would put up for the next three months.
+I’m not sure what happened on February 4th, but I published my last Facebook post for the next 12 weeks on that day.
+Little did I know, it would be the last one I would put up for the next three months.

 Around week two, I was thinking, “By not posting, you’re not adding value to people’s lives.”
 I pushed past it and kept going.

-Since my consulting business utilizes Facebook a whole ton, I felt guilty at first.
-Then I realized that sometimes, business owners need to step away and take breaks.
+Since my business utilizes Facebook a whole ton, I felt guilty at first.
+Then I realized that sometimes, business owners need to step away, unplug from technology, and take breaks.
 It’s called vacation.
 As each day went by, I felt less pressured to work on my business.
 I was also very aware that stepping away was going to hinder the growth of my business and I was okay with that.

 I thought I was okay to log on again on the one month mark.
 “Nah, keep going.
 Being off Facebook feels great!”
 I thought.
 Yep, that’s what I told myself.
 The best part is, you can go longer without Facebook than you think.